The Doris Day Show: Season 1 (1968-1969)

-Day portrays Doris Martin, a widowed mother of young sons Billy and Toby (Philip Brown and Todd Starke).
-As the series begins, she has brought her boys home to her father's rural ranch in Mill Valley, north of San Francisco, California, after living in New York City for most of her adult life.

-Other characters during this initial phase of the program include Doris's father Buck Webb (Denver Pyle) and their naïve hired ranch hand, LeRoy B. Simpson (James Hampton).
-Their housekeeper initially is Aggie Thompson (Fran Ryan, who left after the first 10 episodes to replace Barbara Pepper as Doris Ziffel in Green Acres).
-The character left without explanation and was replaced by Juanita (Naomi Stevens).
-Lord Nelson is also included in the opening credits cast as Lord Nelson, the family's sheepdog.
+Day portrays Doris Martin, a widowed mother of young sons Billy and Toby (Philip Brown and Todd Starke, credited as Tod Starke).
+As the series begins, she has moved from New York City, where she worked as a writer for a women's magazine, to her father's farm in the fictional town of Cotina, California; the farm is later described as located at 32 Mill Valley Road in Mill Valley, north of San Francisco via the Golden Gate Bridge.
+Other regular characters include Doris's father, Buck Webb (Denver Pyle, who was actually just two years older than Day); their naïve hired ranch hand, LeRoy B. Simpson (James Hampton); and their housekeeper Aggie Thompson (Fran Ryan).
+After Ryan quit the show to replace Barbara Pepper as Doris Ziffel in Green Acres), the character of Aggie was replaced by Juanita (Naomi Stevens).
+Lord Nelson, the family's sheepdog, who appears in the first three seasons, is credited only in this one.
+Storylines focus on Doris's efforts to solve the everyday problems of her family and community as she adjusts to her new life on the farm.